 entity-fishing is an open source tool dedicated to the automatic identification and disambiguation of Wikidata entities in multilingual text and PDF documents.
 The tool is based on machine-learning techniques (Gradient Tree Boosting, CRF, word and entity embeddings) exploiting Wikipedia as training source.

 entity-fishing offers high performance, scalability and is totally generic in term of domains and languages.
 It can thus address a large variety of usages.
 Our usage focuses more particularly on processing technical and scientific documents, taking advantage of the massive amount of scientific knowledge and links present in Wikidata.

 Browser-based PDF document annotation

 The tool also performs of structure-aware annotations of PDF documents (with dynamic annotation layer over the PDF), thanks to the integration with GROBID.

-With more than 44 million entities and 400 million statements, Wikidata is by far the largest Open and reusable Knowledge Base today available.
+With more than 84 million entities and 1 billion statements, Wikidata is by far the largest Open and reusable Knowledge Base today available.